explodingcamera/blog/content/koi.md

 +++
-title = "Koi, the kinda okay image format" description = "Creating a new image format to learn about image compression and some notes on performance optimization" date = 2023-04-02 updated = 2023-05-15
+title = "Koi, the kinda okay image format" description = "Creating a new lossless image format to learn about image compression and some notes on performance optimization" date = 2023-04-02 updated = 2023-05-15